ymunemasa/data-tutorials/tutorials/hortonworks/introducing-hbase-phoenix/tutorial.md

 ![scan_command1](/assets/introducing-hbase-phoenix/scan_command1.png)

 You can also update an existing cell value using the `put` command.
 The syntax for replacing is same as inserting a new value.
-Just make sure, you select a correct row, column family and column to update.

 So let’s update a route name value of row key 4, from `'Santa Clara to San Diego'` to `'Santa Clara to Los Angeles'`.
 Type the following command in HBase shell: